Graduate Financial Aid

 The Boller Fund and Worcester Fund provide small travel grants in varying amounts (usually less than $500) to help defray the cost of graduate students traveling to attend scholarly conferences or to do research.
 The Worcester Fund was established in honor of late TCU history professor Donald E. Worcester.
 The Boller Fund was established through the generosity of Professor Emeritus Paul F. Boller.

 Boller-Worcester Travel Grant Application

 In order to apply for a Boller-Worcester Trravel Grant, submit a completed application form to the Graduate Advisor.
-The application includes a description of the project and a detailed budget of what expenses will be incurred.
+The application should include a description of the project and a detailed budget of what expenses will be incurred.
 If the purpose of travel is research, submit a prospectus of the project for which you are researching along with a detailed explanation of how the funded research will further that project.
-The deadline to apply for a Boller-Worcester Travel Grant in fall semester is November 1 and for spring semester February 1.
+The deadline to apply for a Boller-Worcester Travel Grant in fall semester is November 1 and for spring semester May 1.
 Funds will be awarded by decision of the Graduate Committee.
 Please note that all grant recipients will need to present receipts for all expenses covered by the grant in order to receive reimbursement.
 Reimbursement forms are available in the History Office.